 Scope of Research

 Permissible proposal topics include pre-clinical or basic science research on the biochemical, genetic or hematologic aspects of hemophilia, von Willebrand disease, or other inherited bleeding disorder.
-Other topics might include focus on hepatitis/liver disease, HIV/AIDS, joint disease/orthopedics, women’s health, or other therapeutic modalities pertaining to bleeding disorders.
+Other topics might include focus on HIV/AIDS, joint disease/orthopedics, women’s health, or other therapeutic modalities pertaining to bleeding disorders.

 All interested candidates need to submit a ‘Letter of Intent’ (LOI) by email to Dr. Michelle Witkop, Head of Research, at firstname.lastname@example.org by no later than 7/5/2020 at 11:59 PM EST. Letters that do not arrive by the deadline will not be accepted.

 LOIs need to be submitted on institutional letterhead and will not be considered for review unless signed by the candidate.
 LOIs should be: addressed to “Members of NHF’s Research Review Committee,” be 1 to 1.5 pages in length, include a brief introduction of the candidate/researcher and ability to meet eligibility criteria (detailed above -including the ability to devote, at least, 80% of time to the project), information about his/her mentor, and a brief description of the proposed research project.
 Letters must be accompanied by a CV (NIH-style biosketch preferred) for both the candidate and his/her mentor, and submitted as a single PDF.